chanzuckerberg/single-cell-curation/schema/2.0.0/seurat_encoding.md

 ## Overview

-All data submitted to the [cellxgene data portal](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V3 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).
-The conversion is done through [sceasy](https://github.com/cellgeni/sceasy).
+All data submitted to the [cellxgene Data Portal](https://cellxgene.cziscience.com/) is automatically converted to a Seurat V3 object that can be loaded by the R package [Seurat](https://satijalab.org/seurat/).

-This document describes such Seurat encoding for the converted data and it mirrors the data [schema](./schema.md).
+This document describes the Seurat encoding for the converted data.
+Readers should be familiar with the [schema](.schema.md).

 ## Encoding

-The format used to store the Seurat object is [`.rds`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) which provides an interface for storing individual R objects on disk.
+The Seurat V3 object is stored using the [native serialization RDS format](https://cran.r-project.org/doc/manuals/r-release/R-ints.html#Serialization-Formats).
+The [serialization interfaces](https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html) allow the object to be serialized to and restored from disk.

-A `local.rds` file downloaded from the cellxgene data portal can be read into an R session by doing the following:
+A `local.rds` file downloaded from the cellxgene Data Portal can be read into an R session with the following code.

 ```r
 seurat_object <- readRDS(local.rds)